lyonsv/module-federation-example/README.md

+🚧 This is AI generated and problably does not work.

 # Microfrontend POC with Module Federation

 This project demonstrates a microfrontend architecture using Webpack Module Federation, with multiple sites sharing the same components but with different themes.